-Perhaps you need to to stop being a negative Norman.
+Perhaps you need to stop being a negative Norman.

-Despite some controversy around his assertions, Norman Vincent Peale argues case that self confidence, positivity and appreciation of your loved ones is integral to a fulfilling life.
+Despite some controversy around his assertions, Norman Vincent Peale argues the case that self-confidence, positivity and appreciation of your loved ones are integral to a fulfilling life.

 Self confidence and success